FRIEDA: Benchmarking Multi-Step Cartographic Reasoning in Vision-Language Models: Experiments

 \subsection{Evaluation Results}

 Figure~\ref{fig:results} summarizes the overall performance, and Table~\ref{tab:breakdown-performance} reports accuracy by spatial relation.
 As \modelname retains questions with at least 2/3 annotator agreeing on the gold answer, we report accuracy for two subsets: \textit{All-Agree}, where all three annotators agreed, and \textit{Partial-Agree}, where 2/3 annotators agreed. \textit{All-Agree} items serve as an indirect indicator of questions that are easier and less ambiguous for the annotators under our task and instructions, whereas \textit{Partial-Agree} items may be considered as intrinsically more difficult or ambiguous to answer correctly.
 We also report the \textit{Overall Accuracy}, which aggregates both subsets.
 Even the strongest LVLM (Gemini-2.5-Pro) remains below 40\% overall accuracy, well behind human performance at 84\%.
-The best open source result (Ovis2.5-9B-Think) achieves 24\% overall accuracy, underperforming proprietary systems and far below humans.
+The best open-source result (Ovis2.5-9B-Think) achieves 24\% overall accuracy, underperforming proprietary systems and falling far below human performance.
 We find no clear relationship between model size and performance, suggesting that training data, training objectives, and explicit reasoning mechanisms matter more than scale for cartographic reasoning.
+We present further analyses in the following section and in Appendix~\ref{app:extended-analyses}.